 If you are sure that the sample was collected properly, you have no symptoms which are characteristic of COVID-19, and you are not aware of having come into close contact with individuals who have been infected with COVID-19, you may carry on with your normal life.
 You should still take all precautions to prevent getting infected, including wearing a face mask, taking care of hand hygiene, and observing social distancing rules.

 If you have been in contact with an individual who has been infected with COVID-19 or in the event that you yourself develop any of the symptoms of COVID-19 (such as a headache, tiredness, fever, or cough), your test results may produce a false negative, and you are strongly urged to contact your family physician or to call the family physician advisory line (1220 or +372 634 6630 also for calls from abroad) to book a PCR test.

 If you suspect that you may have been infected, it could be the case that the amount of the virus in your body is not yet sufficient for the antigen test to detect it.
 You should monitor your health condition and repeat the test in a few days’ time if necessary.

 When is it reasonable to use a rapid antigen test?

 A negative rapid antigen test result never gives you the right to prematurely end your self-isolation period if you have been infected or are a close contact.
-An individual still remains infectious even when the infection can no longer detect any infection.
-The rapid antigen test provides the best result if you regularly repeat the test with an interval of a few days, and under the same conditions.
-Repeated negative results from rapid tests which have been taken in identical conditions, or a lack of symptoms or any close contacts, and responsible social distancing along with the use of personal protective equipment make it possible to reduce the risk of infection, as well as the risk of infecting others.
+An individual still remains infectious even when the infection can no longer be detected by using a rapid antigen test.
+Rapid antigen tests provide the best results if the tests are regularly repeated at an interval of a few days under the same conditions.
+Repeated negative rapid test results which are achieved under identical conditions, and a lack of symptoms or close contact with infected individuals, along with responsible social distancing and the use of personal protective equipment all serve to help to prevent the risk of getting infected, as well as reducing the risk of infecting others.